(Beta) The Spotify Android SDK makes it easy to add audio streaming, user authentication and other Spotify features to Android apps.

 About the Android SDK

-The Android SDK binary takes care of all negotiation with backend Spotify services, including digital rights management and decoding.
+- Spotify Player Library.
+This library contains classes for audio playback and stream management.
+It takes care of all negotiation with backend Spotify services, including digital rights management and decoding.

-The Android SDK does not have functions for metadata lookup or playlist management.
+The Android SDK does not currently have functions for metadata lookup or playlist management.
 For that, you need to use the Web API, with which you can communicate after receiving an OAuth token from the SDK.
 You can use a Spotify Web API Android wrapper.

 Downloading the SDK